 After listening to hundreds of paddlers expressing their kayak-related injuries, I have determined the greatest numbers of injuries in sea kayaking occur while getting ones kayak to and from the water and on and off the car.
 Therefore using kayak wheels and finding methods to ease strains, such as the Beach Slide, are worth exploring if you want to keep you body functional for many more days of paddling.

-In July 2015, I went backpacking probably for the last time in my life.
+It's been over six years since I went backpacking for probably the last time in my life.
 My plan was to join my friend Tom for the first eight days of his two-week trip.
 I had not been backpacking for about 21 years.
-As a side note, I just turned 65.
-Tom is in his 70's.
+As a side note, I had just turned 65.
+Tom was in his 70's.
 To make a long story short my body told me, in no uncertain terms, that it was no longer willing to carry the pack with all of that equipment and food in it.
 I want to thank REI for their great return policy, because they took back the new pack, tent and bear vaults.

 As a result of that experience I was forced to deal with the reality of body changes and aging.
 I didn't like it, but I had to accept it.
 I was happy in the consolation that I was shortly going to be kayak camping and I would be able to float my gear in to my campsites.
 I wouldn't have to carry it on my back.
 I could even bring my Dr. Pepper's.

 I fully packed my kayak at the launch site in Telegraph Cove, BC.
 I was heading to my favorite camping spot at Kaikash Creek to base camp and paddle with the resident Orca pods.
 Most of the time the Orcas just came by the camp, but it is special when you see them from the water.
 I even saw Humpback whales on this trip.